 - pent up demand: many buyers have been sitting on the fence while the market was soft – many of them cannot wait any more

 - rising prices combined with potentially rising interest rates inspire action – fear is a great motivator as many are concerned about getting priced out of the market

 If this is a bubble, we don’t know when it will end.
-So I am not telling you not to buy in 2013.
-It’s possible that this run up in prices will continue for a year or two before leveling off.
+So I am not telling you not to buy in 2017.
+It’s possible that this run up in prices will continue awhile more before leveling off.
 It is also possible, though, that a lot of sellers will suddenly decide to sell and that the market will reverse if we get an avalanche of new inventory.
 What I do advise is caution, and this is for both home owners thinking of selling and also for home buyers who want to buy now.

 Sellers: if you wait, you risk putting your property on the market when everyone else does – and if that happens, it will be harder to sell and you may find buyers suddenly becoming quite picky about the condition if they have more choices.
 Now is a great time to sell in most of the South Bay.
 It’s impossible to time your sale for the very peak of the market, and it’s a lot more painful to sell in a downturn.
-If you want to sell in 2013, it would be very wise to get ready soon – while the market is red hot and strongly in your favor.
+If you want to sell in 2017-2018, it would be very wise to get ready soon – while the market is red hot and strongly in your favor.
 This is especially true if you do not have to buy!
 (Investors, seniors downsizing to a retirement community where they do not purchase, or folks relocating out of state to areas which are not so limited in inventory.)
 It’s also a good market for those moving up into the luxury tier, over $3 million in most parts of the region.

 Buyers: there are micro-markets and this is key for you.
 While most of Santa Clara County, particularly in the lowest price ranges, is a red hot sellers’ market, there are homes that are always easier to buy than others – easier as in less competition.